 - When lifecycle and maintenance events occur in the environment

 This notification bar appears on top of the console window just below the ribbon.
 The information that you see are in-console notifications.
 They usually display critical information, but they don’t interfere while you work.
 Note that you can’t dismiss critical notifications.

 If i am correct, the below screenshot is an example of SCCM console notification (got this when i was installing technical preview 1903).

 In SCCM 1902 console, when you send feedback, it now shows a confirmation message.
 To send the feedback, look for the smiley icons in top right corner of Configuration Manager console.
 You can either send a smile or a frown and append your feedback.
-Clicking Send a suggestion will redirect you to this link.

 That’s the confirmation message which says Feedback sent – Your feedback has been submitted.
 This message includes a Feedback ID, which you can give to Microsoft as a tracking identifier.

 With SCCM console connections, you can now view the most recent connections for the Configuration Manager console.
 Probably the best feature that you can try right after installing SCCM 1902.
 The view includes active connections and those that recently connected.

 - Launch Configuration Manager console.

 - Navigate to Administration > Overview > Security.